yamasite/community/blog/en/2020-3-12-mishards.md

 ![image_8](../assets/mishards/image_08.png)

-服务发现和负载均衡配合使用，负载均衡策略可以配置成轮询、哈希和一致性哈希等。
+Service discovery and load balancing are used together.
+Load balancing can be configured as polling, hashing, or consistent hashing.

-负载均衡器负责将用户请求转发至 Mishards 节点。
+The load balancer is responsible for resending user requests to the Mishards node.

-每个 Mishards 节点通过服务发现中心拿到所有下游 Milvus 节点的信息，通过元数据服务知晓整个数据相关元数据。Mishards 实现服务分片就是对于这些素材的一种消费。Mishards 定义了路由策略相关的接口，并通过插件提供扩展。目前 Mishards 默认提供了基于存储最底层 segment 级别的一致性哈希路由策略。如图有 10 个数据段 s1, s2, s3… s10, 现在选择基于数据段的一致性哈希路由策略，Mishards 会将涉及 s1, s4, s6, s9 数据段的请求路由到 Milvus 1 节点, s2, s3, s5 路由到 Milvus 2 节点, s7, s8, s10 路由到 Milvus 3 节点。
+Each Mishards node acquires the information of all downstream Milvus nodes via the service discovery center.
+All related metadata can be acquired by metadata service.
+Mishards implements sharding by consuming these resources.
+Mishards defines the interfaces related to routing strategies and provides extensions via plugins.
+Currently, Mishards provides consistent hashing strategy based on the lowest segment level.
+As is shown in the chart, there are 10 segments, s1 to s10.
+Per the segment-based consistent hashing strategy, Mishards routes requests concerning s1, 24, s6, and s9 to the Milvus 1 node, s2, s3, s5 to the Milvus 2 node, and s7, s8, s10 to the Milvus 3 node.

-用户可以仿照默认的一致性哈希路由插件，根据自己的业务特点，定制个性化路由。
+Based on your business needs, you can customize routing by following the default consistent hashing routing plugin.

 #### Tracing

 > Keywords: OpenTracing、YAEGER、ZIPKIN

-分布式系统错综复杂，请求往往会分发给内部多个服务调用，为了方便问题的定位，我们需要跟踪内部的服务调用链。随着系统的复杂性越来越高，一个可行的链路追踪系统带来的好处就越显而易见。我们选择了已进入 CNCF 的 OpenTracing 分布式追踪标准，OpenTracing 通过提供平台无关，厂商无关的 API ,方便开发人员能够方便的实现链路跟踪系统。
+Given the complexity of a distributed system, requests are sent to multiple internal service invocations.
+To help pinpoint problems, we need to trace the internal service invocation chain.
+As the complexity increases, the benefits of an available tracing system are self-explanatory.
+We choose the CNCF OpenTracing standard.
+OpenTracing provides platform-independent, vendor-independent APIs for developers to conveniently implement a tracing system.

 ![image_9](../assets/mishards/image_09.png)

-上图是 Mishards 服务中调用搜索时链路跟踪的例子，Search 顺序调用 `get_routing`, `do_search` 和 `do_merge`。而 `do_search`又调用了 `search_127.0.0.1`。
+The previous chart is an example of tracing during search invocation.
+Search invokes `get_routing`, `do_search`, and `do_merge` consecutively. `do_search` also invokes `search_127.0.0.1`.

-整个链路跟踪记录形成下面一个树：
+The whole tracing record forms the following tree:

 ![image_10](../assets/mishards/image_10.png)

-下图是每个节点 request/response info 和 tags 的具体实例：
+The following chart shows examples of request/response info and tags of each node:

 ![image_11](../assets/mishards/image_11.png)

-OpenTracing 已经集成到 Milvus 中，我将会在 Milvus 与 OpenTracing 一文中详细讲解相关的概念以及实现细节。
+OpenTracing has been integrated to Milvus.
+More information will be covered in the upcoming articles.

 #### Monitoring and alerting